Read on to find out:

 And then lastly, if you use the sun tea / cold brew method, you've slowed down the reactions so it takes longer for the antioxidants to be released (this is why brewing takes so long) and also slowed down the antioxidant decay/oxidation.

 In a study analyzing the effects of different brewing methods on black, green, and oolong teas, a group of researchers discovered that cold brew tea steeped over 12 hours actually contains comparable amounts of antioxidants to hot brew.
 Furthermore, some antioxidants were actually found in higher levels in cold brew tea.

 In other words: the antioxidants in cold brew should last longer than hot brew or traditional iced tea, but will still degrade after a day or so.
 Whew!

 It’s a Rooibos-Honeybush Tie!

-With full marks across the board, both of these comparable albeit unique beverages are healthy and delicious.
-Whichever you choose, you can’t go wrong!
-When it comes time, pick based on your preferences!
-But if you can’t decide, what’s the harm in getting a little of everything?
+With full marks across the board, these comparable yet unique beverages are both healthy and delicious.
+Whichever you choose, you can’t really go wrong.